Good health is a Gift.

 For the purposes of reimbursement, we process the following types of personal data: patient's name, diagnosis, indications, treatment, treatment period, other data necessary for the management of reimbursement, such as: Your contact details, your lifelong doctor number (LANR) and your permanent establishment number (BSNR).

-Processing of reimbursement data: myon.clinic, as the data controller, transmits the treatment data of your patient required for reimbursement to the cost unit (either your Association of Statutory Health Insurance Physicians and/or the patient's health insurance company), and the cost unit processes the reimbursement data in order to enable us to reimburse the patient.
+Processing of reimbursement data: myon.clinic, as the data controller, transmits the treatment data of your patient required for reimbursement to the payer (either your Association of Statutory Health Insurance Physicians and/or the patient's health insurance company), and the payer processes the reimbursement data in order to enable us to reimburse the patient.

-Justification of the processing of the cost reimbursement data: The processing of the cost reimbursement data for billing with the cost unitis carried out on the basis of §§ 295, 301 SGB V.
+Justification of the processing of the cost reimbursement data: The processing of the cost reimbursement data for billing with the cost bearer is carried out on the basis of §§ 295, 301 SGBV.

 Creation of the doctor's letter: In addition to patient data, your personal data is also collected and stored in a structured manner on the myoncare platform and compiled in a doctor's letter for the creation of a doctor's letter.
 This doctor's letter requires a review by the doctor before it can be forwarded to the patient.
 For the preparation of the doctor's letter, the following personal data described above will be processed:

 Your personal data will also be processed in countries outside the European Union (EU) or the European Economic Area (EEA).
-This will only be done to the extent necessary and in compliance with the legal requirements of the General Data Protection Regulation (GDPR).
+This is only done to the extent necessary and in compliance with the legal requirements of the General Data Protection Regulation (GDPR).
+We transferpersonal data to the following third countries, subject to the consent of the contracting parties: Egypt.
+The recipient is a technical service provider engaged by us, who, within the framework of data processing on our behalf, provides support and maintenance services for our systems.

 Legal basis for the transfer:

-The transfer is based on standard contractual clauses concluded with the customer support service provider (pursuant to Art.
-46 (2) (c) GDPR) and your express consent pursuant to Art.
+The transfer is based on standard contractual clauses concluded with the customer support service provider (in accordance with Art.
+46 (2) (c) GDPR and your express consent in accordance with Art.
 49 (1) (a) GDPR (if applicable).

-To ensure compliance with the legal provisions of the GDPR, myon.clinic and its partners have taken appropriate technical and organizational measures.
-Data processing is carried out using computer or IT-based systems, following an organizational procedure and mode that is strictly aimed at the stated purposes.
+In order to ensure compliance with the legal provisions of the GDPR, myon.clinic and its partners have taken appropriate technical and organisational measures.
+The data processing is carried out by means of computers or IT-based systems, following an organizational procedure and mode strictly aimed at the purposes indicated.

 We do not use purely automated processing to make decisions.